Initial data rigidity results: Proof of Theorem

-By Lemma \ref{lemma.weakly.outermost}, $\Sigma_0$ is a weakly outermost MOTS.
-By Theorem~\ref{thm.local.foliation}, each $\Sigma_t$ satisfies property (ii) of Theorem \ref{thm.global.foliation} and is Ricci flat with respect to the induced metric.
-Using the cohomology condition, together with Poincaré duality and the fact that $H^n(M,\bbZ)$ is torsion free, one sees that $\S_t$ has first Betti number $b_1(\S_t) \ge n$.
-Conversely, by a classical result of Bochner, see e.g. \cite[p.~208]{Petersen}, it holds that $b_1(\S_t) \le n$ with equality if and only if $\S_t$ is isometric to a flat torus.
-Hence, property (iii) of Theorem \ref{thm.global.foliation} holds.
-Finally, the DEC in conjunction with part (iv) of Theorem \ref{thm.local.foliation} easily implies that property (iv) of Theorem \ref{thm.global.foliation} holds. \end {proof}
+According to Lemma~\ref{lemma.weakly.outermost}, $\Sigma_0$ is a weakly outermost MOTS in $(M, g, K)$.
+We may apply Theorem~\ref{thm.local.foliation}.
+We claim that the foliation from Theorem~\ref{thm.local.foliation} has the asserted properties.
+It only remains to show that each $\Sigma_t$ is isometric to a flat torus.
+To see this, note the estimate $b_1(\S_t) \geq n$ for the first Betti number of $\S_t$.
+This follows from the cohomology condition, Poincaré duality, and the fact that $H^n(M,\bbZ)$ is torsion free.
+Conversely, by a classical result of Bochner, see e.g.~\cite[p.~208]{Petersen}, it holds that $b_1(\S_t) \le n$ with equality if and only if $\S_t$ is isometric to a flat torus. \end {proof}

 \end{lemma}